bananakid/amd-radeon-pro-5600m-boot-camp/README.md

 `Secondary`

 > Alternative links outside of GitHub are provided below in case GitHub is blocked in your country.
-Website virus warning occures because of the `BAT` file that is included in the archive, so it's false alarm.
+Note that website virus warning occures because of the `BAT` file that is included in the archive, so it's false alarm.

 - [AMD Software: Adrenalin Edition 23.9.1 WHQL for AMD Radeon Pro 5600M](https://disk.yandex.com/d/X1OaUQDxy2CmEQ) `475 MB` `498,236,207 bytes`
 - [AMD Software: PRO Edition 23.Q3.1 WHQL for AMD Radeon Pro 5600M](https://disk.yandex.com/d/_XyzOZ7Yr5elgg) `474 MB` `497,954,309 bytes`